theopn/leetcode/README.md

     4. Iterate through elements in `arr2`
     5. While `count[arr2[i]]` is greater than 0, decrement the count and append `arr2[i]` to the output
     6. To append any remaining element, iterate `[0, k]` and append `i` with `count[i]` greater than 0

+## Linked List

+- 2181.
+Merge Nodes in Between Zeros (Medium, 2024-07-04 Daily Q)
+    - You can modify the existing list (see the C++ solution), but I find making a new list much easier
+    1. Create a sentinel node and make a copy of it for the return value
+    2. Iterate through the list.
+If the value is 0, set the next of sentinel to the accumulated sum so far
+    3. Else, accumulate the value
+    4. Return `sentinel_save.next.next` since they do not want the first 0 in the list

 ## Tree